jawah/charset_normalizer/README.md

   </a>
 </p>

-> Library that help you read human* written text from unknown charset encoding.<br /> Project motivated by `chardet`, I'm trying to resolve the issue by taking another approach.
+> Library that help you read text from unknown charset encoding.<br /> Project motivated by `chardet`, I'm trying to resolve the issue by taking another approach.

 This project offer you a alternative to **Universal Charset Encoding Detector**, also known as **Chardet**.
-**First RC available !**

 | Feature       | [Chardet](https://github.com/chardet/chardet)       | Charset Normalizer | [cChardet](https://github.com/PyYoshi/cChardet) |
 | ------------- | :-------------: | :------------------: | :------------------: |